netsharecmu/NetShare/README.md

 # Practical GAN-based Synthetic IP Header Trace Generation using NetShare

-**Update 8/23/2022: We are currently porting full funtionalities from the branch ``camera-ready'' as a python package.
-Please checkout ``camera-ready'' branch if you would like to replicate all the experiments in the [paper](https://dl.acm.org/doi/abs/10.1145/3544216.3544251)**
+**Update 8/23/2022: We are currently porting full funtionalities from the branch `camera-ready` as a python package.
+Please checkout `camera-ready` branch if you would like to replicate all the experiments in the [paper](https://dl.acm.org/doi/abs/10.1145/3544216.3544251)**

 [[paper (SIGCOMM 2022)](https://dl.acm.org/doi/abs/10.1145/3544216.3544251)][[web service demo](https://drive.google.com/file/d/1vPuneEb14A2w7fKyCJ41NAHzsvpLQP5H/view)]